-C.1.5 Indicate whether the company has diversity policies regarding the Board of Directors with regard to issues such as age, ender, disability, or professional training and experience.
+C.1.5 Indicate whether the company has diversity policies regarding the Board of Directors with regard to issues such as age, 204 Consolidated Management Report 2021 gender, disability, or professional training and experience.
 Small- and medium-sized companies, in accordance with the definition established in the Audit Law, shall have to inform, at least, of the policy they have established regarding gender diversity.